 - Add finely chopped green chilies, finely chopped onion, cumin seeds, black pepper corns, curry leaves and mix well.

-- Heat the dosa tawa let it become hot.
+- Heat the dosa tawa and let it become hot.
 Sprinkle some water on the tawa.
-The water droplets with sizzle and the water will evaporate.
+The water droplets will sizzle and the water will evaporate.
 Pour the thin batter in a circular motion.
 Do not try and spread the batter like we do in a normal dosa.
-Some holes are good
+Some holes are good!

 - Spread 1 tsp of oil on the sides of the dosa, cook both sides till crisp.
 Serve with some aloo subji and chutney or just some plain molagapodi!